chanphy/chanphy/README.md

 * ✉️  You can contact me at [amazebravochanphy@gmail.com](mailto:amazebravochanphy@gmail.com)
 * 🧠  I'm learning Flutter, Dart, Python ...
 * 🤝  I'm open to collaborating on IoT, AI, Data Analysis.
-* ⚡  I still stay hungry and on the way to be more foolish.
+* ⚡   I'm always hungry for knowledge and striving to learn more.

 ### Skills